 What To Do Now

-- Set up a Aweber account and get used to using it.
+- Set up an Active Campaign or Aweber account and get used to using it.

 - Set up an autoresponder series which will send out emails to fans who subscribe to your mailing list.
 Be sure to have at least four there initially, then add to it over time as you get more things to share with fans.